J. D. Bernal: Application of Marxism to science

-On 20 September 1949, after his return from giving a speech strongly critical of Western countries at a peace conference in Moscow, the Evening Star newspaper of Ipswich published an interview with Bernal in which he endorsed Soviet agriculture and the "proletarian science" of Trofim Lysenko.
+On 20 September 1949, after his return from giving a speech strongly critical of the Western Bloc at a peace conference in Moscow, the Evening Star newspaper of Ipswich published an interview with Bernal in which he endorsed Soviet agriculture and the "proletarian science" of Trofim Lysenko.
 The Lysenko affair had erupted in August 1948, when Stalin authorised Lysenko's theory of plant genetics as official Soviet orthodoxy, and he refused any deviation.
 Bernal and the whole British scientific left were damaged by his support for Lysenko's theory, even after many scientists had abandoned their sympathy for the Soviet Union.

 Under pressure from the burgeoning Cold War, the president of British Royal Society had resigned from the Soviet Academy of Sciences in November 1948.
 In November 1949, the British Association for the Advancement of Science removed Bernal from membership of its council.
 Membership in British radical science groups quickly declined.
 Unlike some of his socialist colleagues, Bernal persisted in defending the Soviet position on Lysenko.
 He publicly refused to accept the gaping fissures that the dispute revealed between the study of natural science and dialectical materialism.

 In November 1950, Pablo Picasso, a fellow communist, en route to a Soviet-sponsored World Peace Congress in Sheffield, created a mural in Bernal's flat at the top of No. 22 Torrington Square.
 In 2007, it became part of the Wellcome Trust's collection for £250,000.

 Throughout the 1950s, Bernal maintained a faith in the Soviet Union as a vehicle for the creation of a socialist scientific utopia.
 In 1953, he was awarded the Stalin Peace Prize.
 From 1959 to 1965, he was president of the World Peace Council.